global-input/global-input-react/README.md

 # global-input-react

 The global-input-react library enables your React JS application to display a Global Input QR Code so that your users can connect their Global Input mobile app (available in [iOS](https://itunes.apple.com/us/app/global-input-app/id1269541616?mt=8&ign-mpt=uo%3D4) and [Android](https://itunes.apple.com/us/app/global-input-app/id1269541616?mt=8&ign-mpt=uo%3D4)) to your application just by poing the phone camera to the QR code displayed.
 Your users can operate securely on your application via their mobile.
 For example you can allow your users to sign in via their mobile and much more!
+Please visit [global-input-message library](https://github.com/global-input/global-input-message) for the javascript application that is not RectJS.
+More information is available on our [main website](https://globalinput.co.uk/)

 ### Installation